 The sounds were driving him mad.

 First, he tried to root out the four-leggers the old-fashioned way.
-He poked a flashlight in the attic, the cupboards, and under the furniture, squeezing and gassing six-leggers as he went.
-But aside from shredded stuff and brown Tic-Tac droppings, the four-leggers were ghosts.
-He left out traps and nothing happened, except the bait grew woolly green sweaters.
+He poked a flashlight in the attic, the cupboards, and under the furniture, smashing and gassing six-leggers as he went.
+But mostly he just found shredded stuff and brown Tic-Tac droppings.

-Boris couldn’t focus, which meant he couldn’t build, and if he couldn’t build, he wasn’t Boris.
+He couldn’t focus, which meant he couldn’t build, and if he couldn’t build, he wasn’t Boris.

 Suddenly he snapped back to focus, and a smile crept over his face.